TYsammy/Lagos-State-Health-Data-2020-2022/README.md

 ## Data Source

-This Data Was Obtained From a Health Analyst this data as 1 sheet
+This Data Was Obtained From a Health Analyst this data has 1 sheet

 ## Tools